 Your degree evaluation is an online, printable, individualized report on your progress toward meeting graduation requirements.
 It is an excellent tool to use in addition to – but not instead of! – meeting with your academic advisor.
 We ask that you print your degree evaluation and bring it with you when you go see your advisor.

 The first step to accessing your degree evaluation is to know what your catalog year is.
 What’s a “catalog year”?
 The “catalog year” (also known as “catalog term”) refers to the official requirements for completing your degree as published in the University Catalog in the term/year you entered Mason.
-For example, if you started at Mason in Fall 2014, your catalog year is Fall 2014.
-If you started at Mason in Spring 2015, your catalog year is Spring 2015.
+For example, if you started at Mason in Fall 2017, your catalog year is 2017-2018.
+If you started at Mason in Spring 2019, your catalog year is 2018-2019.
 Etc. This is true whether you came in as a freshman or as a transfer student.

 Because, over time, degree requirements may change in ways that would benefit you, you are allowed to change your catalog year to a later one.
 To do this, see your advisor to complete the paperwork and then submit it to the registrar (SUB I).

 Student information is updated nightly.
 Information such as program changes and registration will not appear on the evaluation until the following day.
-You must click Process New to view the updated information.
+In Degree Works, you must click Process New to view the updated information.

-More detailed information, including video tutorials, about Degree Works' features (such as “What If” and “Look Ahead”) can be found at http://registrar.gmu.edu/students/degree-evaluation/degree-works/.
+More detailed information, including video tutorials, about Degree Works' features (such as “What If” and “Look Ahead”) is available at http://registrar.gmu.edu/students/degree-evaluation/degree-works/.